-Welcome to my Fall Home Tour.
+Welcome to my Fall Home Tour, full of vintage fall decor, botanicals, and scientific decor.
 Special thanks to Shannon from AKA Design and Christina from The DIY Mommy for organizing this Canadian Bloggers Fall Home Tour.
 I’m so excited to join with some of my very favourite bloggers and hopefully give you some ideas and inspiration for your own home.
 Please grab a coffee, and come on in.

 The Dining Room